Embedding Hindsight Reasoning in Separation Logic: Overview

 Each interference can be viewed as a guarded command that first assumes $\aguard$ and then executes $\acom$.
 From these guarded commands, we build the new program $\theInterference^*$ which nondeterministically executes the interferences in $\theInterference$ an arbitrary number of times.
 That is, $\theInterference^*$ can be viewed as abstracting the overall program.
 Thus, the hypothesis $\hoareOf{p}{\theInterference^*}{q \rightarrow \weakpastof{o}}$ states that if execution starts from a state that satisfies $p$ and after any number of program steps it reaches a state that satisfies $q$, then $o$ must have been true in some intermediate state.
-The temporal interpolation rule allows us to derive from such a hypothesis that if the program is in a state $\astate$ that satisfies $\pastof{p} \land q$, then also $\pastof{o}$ holds in $\astate$.
+The temporal interpolation rule allows us to derive from such a hypothesis that if the program is in a state $\astate$ that satisfies $\pastof{p} \land q$, then also $\weakpastof{o}$ holds in $\astate$.
 We use temporal interpolation to derive Line~\ref{line:counter-proof-temp-interp} from Line~\ref{line:counter-proof-after-read-r} using the hypothesis on Line~\ref{line:counter-proof-hypothesis}.

 The second part of the proof is then to establish the validity of the hypothesis.
 This part can also be carried out in the logic, using the same thread-modular and local reasoning principles.
-Effectively, the proof boils down to finding an invariant $\aninvpred$ that is implied by $p$, implies $p \rightarrow \weakpastof{o}$, and is preserved by each of the interferences.
+Effectively, the proof boils down to finding an invariant $\aninvpred$ that is implied by $p$, implies $q \rightarrow \weakpastof{o}$, and is preserved by each of the interferences.
 In our example, the following invariant does the trick:

+Intuitively, the first disjunct of the invariant holds up to the linearization point and afterwards, the second disjunct holds.
 Note that $\aninvpred$ contains a past operator and is therefore a \emph{computation predicate}, not a state predicate.
-There is no way to weaken $p$ to an interference-free state predicate without introducing ghost state.